kabob/NumVal/README.md

-# NumVal - Implicitly Abstract Numerics #
+# NumVal — Implicitly abstract numerics #

-The NumVal Scala trait enables developers to write a math expression once, then implicitly apply it to any of the 10 built-in number types.
-Like AnyVal, NumVal acts as a common super-type of the primitive types: Boolean, Byte, Char, Short, Int, Long, Float and Double, but also includes Scala's BigInt and BigDecimal types.
-Unlike AnyVal, NumVal supplies common arithmetic operations and most of the operations found in scala.math.
-Besides applying to any number type, NumVal operations also fix a number of anomalous behaviors in the standard math library, described later in this README.
+The `NumVal` Scala trait enables developers to write a math expression once, then implicitly apply it to any of the 10 built-in number types.
+Like `AnyVal`, NumVal acts as a common super-type of the primitive types: `Boolean`, `Byte`, `Char`, `Short`, `Int`, `Long`, `Float` and `Double`, but also includes Scala's `BigInt` and `BigDecimal` types.
+Unlike `AnyVal`, `NumVal` supplies common arithmetic operations and most of the operations found in `scala.math`.
+Besides applying to any number type, `NumVal` operations also fix a number of anomalous behaviors in the standard math library, described in the documentation.

 NumVal was developed to satisfy these goals: